bao-create/4005-Lab-Format/README.md

 Becareful with tables, lots of weird stuff happens with them.
 Tables are special and a pain in the ass. use https://www.tablesgenerator.com/
 Make sure to pay attention to the options.
-I have loaded lscape and longtable in the class
+I have loaded lscape and longtable in the class so dont worry about adding the \usepackage commands.
+You might need to add the booktabs package.

-To use with overleaf not as an example, make a new project, then add a file, choose external source.
+To use with overleaf for real, make a new project, then click add a file, choose external source.
 Paste this link https://raw.githubusercontent.com/bao-create/4005-Lab-Format/master/MeLabtexMemo.cls

-click create. then change the preamble to what is in the main.tex in this repo. more infomation on latex in general is on overleaf's website.
+click create. then change the preamble (everything above \maketitle) in your main.tex to what is in the main.tex in this repo.
+Every so often (~1/week) click on the .cls file and up at the top click refresh.
+If the workspace was setup correctly it will automatically pull in the newest version of the .cls from here.

+More infomation on latex in general is on overleaf's website.

-this class adds several packages most of which are formatting but a few to note are the cleverref package (\cref{}) which should be used in place of \ref{} and biblatex which should be used by adding \addbibresource{"bib file name"}. and \printbibliography.
-These cite and print the bibliogrpahy in IEEE style.
+This class adds several packages most of which are formatting, but a few to note are the cleverref package (\cref{}) which should be used in place of \ref{} and biblatex which should be used by adding \addbibresource{"bib_file_name"}. and \printbibliography.
+These cite (\cite{}) and print the bibliogrpahy in IEEE style.
+For the .bib file use whatever citation manager you want (zotero, mendeley, etc) and then export the citations you have saved as a biblatex file.
+Put that in your overleaf workspace and put the file name into \addbibresource. then when you call type \cite it should suggest autocompletes for each of your citations.

+There is also support for directly adding MATLAB code to a document (e.g. Lab 4).
+Simply bring in the .m file to the overleaf workspace then call \lstlisting[style=matlab-editor]{<matlab_file_name.m>} where you want the code in the document.

 If you encounter any issues please leave a ticket, or take a pass at fixing them.
 If you want some more functioanlty please suggest it or try implementing it in a different branch.